cliffeyXvaliente/Localhost-Explorer/README.md

 ## Installation

 Download my project.
-Unzip the file and put/paste in the items (index.php , style.css & sky.jpg) on your folder htdocs or www / aka. "localhost" (127.0.0.1).
+Unzip the file and put/paste in the files on your folder htdocs or www / aka. "localhost" (127.0.0.1).
 Any other index file you own remove or transfer it to another file or create a folder for it on the localhost page.
 Your folders can be kept on the localhost folder.
 Paste the files that you download and have your folders organized.